Beth is a qualified teacher and university lecturer. She believes that education and learning will help you make the most of life.

 Castles were dark inside with little natural light.
 Glass was extremely expensive and was not produced in large quantities until the 17th century.
 Any gaps in the walls for light had to be small or they let in too much wind and draughty air.
 The defensive towers of a castle (sometimes referred to as turrets) have narrow slits instead of windows.
 These have the dual purpose of allowing archers to fire arrows at the enemy, as well as allowing light in.
 In fact, most castles were not lived in permanently.

 There were also other problems with living in a medieval castle, the main one being that there were no sewers or flushing toilets.
 Often the moat surrounding the castle was used as a sewer.
 Both the moat and the castle quickly became smelly and dirty.
 It's said that the kings and queens of England never stayed longer than eight weeks in one of their castles because of the build-up of foul odors.
 The remaining ten months of the year their castles would remain vacant (apart from minimal security) for Mother Nature to naturally cleanse the building.
 When the royals were in residence, however, thick tapestries were hung on the walls and floors.
 These made the place feel much warmer and absorbed a lot of the dampness from the air.
 With roaring fires and many people milling about, for a few short weeks, castles could be reasonably comfortable places to live.

-Life in a Medieval Castle" by Joseph and Frances Gies (2015)
+Life in a Medieval Castle by Joseph and Frances Gies (2015)